manor-s/DS-course-project-4/README.md

-# DS course project 3
+# DS course project 4 - Classification
 ## Overview
 ##### This is a collaborative work designed to practice with git
 Performing Churn Modeling Project on Banking customers.